 Knowing about the hazards and threats that have happened or could happen in your area helps you to plan and prepare.
 Look online for your local community risk register or via your local council’s emergency planning team and Local Resilience Forum.

 Access free templates and more information about Household Preparedness Plans via our linked google slides.
 Top Tip: download or PDF print your personal copy.
+In addition, check out our public google bookshelves.

 Community Risk Register